J. Holiday

-Nahum Thorton Grymes (born November 29, 1984), better known by his stage name J. Holiday, is an American R&B singer and rapper.
+Nahum Thorton Grymes, better known by his stage name J. Holiday, is an American R&B singer and rapper.
 He is best known for his 2007 single "Bed", which peaked at number five on the US Billboard Hot 100.
 It preceded the release of his debut studio album Back of My Lac' (2007), which peaked at number five on the US Billboard 200 and number 32 on the UK Albums Chart.
 His second album, Round 2 (2009) peaked at number four on the former chart and was led by the single "It's Yours".
 After label changes and several delays, Holiday released his third album, Guilty Conscience (2014) independently, which moderately entered the Top R&B/Hip-Hop Albums chart and saw positive critical reception.
 He released his fourth studio album, Time, on February 7, 2022.

 Early life

 Nahum Thorton Grymes was born in Washington, D.C., to an African-American mother Frances Grymes, and an Eritrean father.
 His name is inspired by a biblical figure because he is the son of a preacher.
 After his father died when he was just eleven, Holiday was raised alone by his mother in Washington, D.C., and Alexandria, Virginia.
 His mother made sure that her son completed his education and attended church.
 Holiday attended a local high school where he displayed his singing talent during a showcase night.
 By then, he frequently listened to Marvin Gaye, Boyz II Men, Tupac Shakur, R. Kelly, and Jodeci.
 Although he had the passion to go deep onto the music path, his mother wanted him to complete his education.
 Upon his graduation, Holiday began recording demo tapes.